zydou/arti/doc/dev/notes/rpc-connect-sketch.md

  - A connect string file is present, but cannot be parsed (either because it isn't JSON, or because it represents a recognized type of connect string with invalid options).

-TODO: Decide what to do with these cases.
-Should we tolerate them or not?

  - A connect string file is present, but its permissions (or the permissions on its parent directory, etc) indicate that it is writable by untrusted users.
- - A connect string file is present, but we cannot read it (due to `EACCES` or similar).
+ - A connect string file is present, but we cannot read it due to an error other than `EACCES`, `ENOENT`, etc.
- - A connect string file is present and readable, but no Arti process is listening at the location it describes.

 ## Interpreting connect strings.